 Habarana – Sigiriya – Habarana

-After a hearty breakfast, you will be lead towards experiencing a wonder like no other – the Sigiriya Rock Fortress.
-Claimed as one of the UNESCO World Heritage Sites, the Sigiriya Rock Fortress rises some 600 feet from the scrub jungle below.
-It is one of the best-preserved examples of ancient city planning found anywhere in the world that is adorned with unique frescoes and breathtaking architecture.
+After a hearty breakfast, you will be whisked away to experience a wonder like no other – the Sigiriya Rock Fortress.
+Claimed as a UNESCO World Heritage Site, the Sigiriya Rock Fortress rises some 600 feet from the scrub jungle below.
+It is one of the best-preserved examples of ancient city planning found anywhere in the world.
+It’s also adorned with unique frescoes and breathtaking architecture.
 Following the rock climb, you will get the opportunity to explore the Sigiriya Village on a Bullock Cart and conclude the day with a rejuvenating herbal massage or an Ayurvedic treatment.

 Habarana – Kandy

-On your third day you will travel to Kandy, a world-renowned city of Sri Lanka with beautiful landscapes, rich history and warm people.
-The drive from Habarana to Kandy is relatively long.
-Therefore, the rest of the evening will be best spent enjoying a quiet meal or relaxing at your hotel.
+On your third day you will travel to Kandy, a world-renowned city of Sri Lanka with beautiful landscapes, rich history, cool climate, and warm people.
+The drive from Habarana to Kandy is relatively long, therefore, the rest of the evening will be best spent enjoying a quiet meal or relaxing at your hotel.
 Towards the latter part of the day you will get to witness a wonderful Kandyan cultural dance show which will give you a glimpse of the unique culture the hills of Sri Lanka has to offer.

 Day 4 and 5

 These two days will be spent seeking out the wonders of Kandy.
 The Temple of the Tooth Relic, the primary focus of this destination, is a picturesque religious monument that stands in the city center adjoined by the tranquil Kandy Lake.